zkonduit/ezkljs/README.md

 import { router } from 'ezkl'
 ```

-The router exposes useful APIs for interfacting with the EZKL Hub.
+The router exposes useful APIs for interfacting with the EZKL Hub:

+- [healthCheck](#health-check): Check the health of the EZKL Hub.
+- [getArtifacts](#get-artifacts): Get a list of artifacts currently on the EZKL Hub.
+- [uploadArtifact](#upload-artifact): Upload an artifact to the EZKL Hub.
+- [initiateProof](#initiate-proof): Initiate a proof generation task.
+- [getProof](#get-proof): Get the result of a proof generation task.

+---

 ### Health Check